 This should be understood in the context of GitHub forks (when you clone a GitHub repo at GitHub, before cloning that fork locally)

-generally refers to the original repo that you have forked
+upstreamgenerally refers to the original repo that you have forked

-is your fork: your own repo on GitHub, clone of the original repo of GitHub
+(see also "Definition of “downstream” and “upstream”" for more onupstreamterm)originis your fork: your own repo on GitHub, clone of the original repo of GitHub

 From the GitHub page:

-that points to your fork on GitHub, not the original repo it was forked from.
+When a repo is cloned, it has a default remote calledoriginthat points to your fork on GitHub, not the original repo it was forked from.

 To keep track of the original repo, you need to add another remote namedupstream